-During the holiday season, your child's class will participate (on a volunteer basis) in a "shoe box" ministry.
-Our school is very blessed to be partnering with a small school on the near West Side of Cleveland for this project.
-The idea of this program is to fill a shoe box with both essential and non-essential items.
-The box will then be wrapped and delivered to the school.
+Laura's Home is a crisis center for women and children experiencing homelessness.
 It is our hope that through this ministry, your child will learn just a little bit more about the gift of giving and the gift of love.
-We feel this is a wonderful way for children to learn that giving does not only bring joy to those who are receiving the gift, but also to those that give.
+This is a wonderful way for children to learn that giving does not only bring joy to those who are receiving the gift, but also to those that give.
+To make the most out of this experience, talk with your child at home about helping others and giving to those in need.
+Having your child shop with you for the donated item is the best way to involve your child.

-C. MOPS (MOTHERS OF PRESCHOOLERS)
+C. MOMCo (FORMERLY CALLED MOTHERS OF PRESCHOOLERS)

 We are affiliated with over 1200 chapters all over the world in an outreach program sponsored jointly by Bay Presbyterian Preschool and Bay Presbyterian Church Family Life Ministries.
-Meetings are twice a month on Monday mornings from 9:30 to 11:30 a.m. in Auburn Hall.
+Meetings are twice a month on Monday mornings from 9:15 to 11:15 a.m. in Auburn Hall.
 Evening times are also available.
 The format includes a lesson, small group discussions, optional crafts, refreshments and childcare.
 Speakers also are included.
-Evening MOPS is also available.
+Evening MOMCo is also available.